Category Archives: Divorce Planning

 Divorce is toughest on the children.
 They are forced to adapt to a new schedule of being shuttled back and forth and usually end up living in two different homes.
 With all of this change, it’s important for your child’s life to have as much stability as possible.
 That’s why modifying a time sharing… Read More »

-How to Pick Out the Right Family Law Attorney
+Picking the Right Family Law Attorney

 Choosing the right family lawyer in a divorce can be difficult, but it is important to choose someone you trust and know will fight for you.
 It is best to know what you are trying to accomplish in your divorce and whether you and your spouse can come to an agreement or if you… Read More »

-What Are Included in Grandparent Rights
+What Are Grandparent Rights in Florida?

 Divorce not only impacts a couple’s immediate family; it can also impact a grandparent’s ability to see their grandchildren.
 Grandparents have the right to be granted custody of their grandchildren or even court-mandated visitation with their grandchildren.
 Legislation has been put into place over the past 35 years to ensure that grandparents do have… Read More »

-What is the Legal Process of Divorce in Florida?
+Legal Process of Divorce in Florida

 The state of Florida attempts to make the divorce process as simple and as stress free as possible.
 Divorce is never easy, so it is important to understand the entire process before you go through it.
 This article will take you through the steps that should be completed during the process of a divorce.
 It… Read More »